coffee-fueled-dev/tam/packages/tam/examples/IDEAS.md

 - **Online approach** (05d): Composition consistently improved (8.8% better, 43% fewer ports)

 This validates TAM's design philosophy: composition is for **accelerating adaptation**, not frozen reuse.

+Just as we learn functors between ports (scale invariance), we should learn functors between dimensions.
+If a port specializes to dimensions [0,1] and another to [2,3], the relationship between them is a functor - a mapping in the categorical sense.

+  Implication:
+  - Ports naturally proliferate along dimensional boundaries
+  - Dimensional relationships (e.g., "velocity predicts position") are learned functors
+  - This is essentially automatic dimensionality reduction through port specialization